 Properties are usually available for a minimum term of 12 months with a break-clause (minimum 6 months) by negotiation, although most Tenancy Agreements can be extended subject to the Landlord's agreement.
 Unless you are taking the property in the name of your company, the Tenancy Agreement used will be an Assured Shorthold Tenancy, your rights of which are protected under the landlords and Tenants Act and the housing Act which allows you to seek the rights of the Housing Act.

-A deposit equivalent to six weeks rent will be held as an agent of the Landlord against any outstanding dilapidations, if any, at the end of the tenancy.
+A deposit equivalent to five weeks rent will be held as an agent of the Landlord against any outstanding dilapidations, if any, at the end of the tenancy.
 The deposit will be returned, less any agreed deductions, after a full report has been made to the Landlord at the end of the tenancy.
 This is normally repaid within 7 to 10 days of vacating the property.

 Each Tenancy is subject to the receipt of satisfactory references, which will need to be approved in writing by the Landlord.
 These will typically include confirmation of employment along with salary, previous landlord's reference, proof of residency and photographic I.D